Regardless of your handicap, you should be able to hit the 60 degree wedge in various yardages.

 Chipping over a bunker, going over a tree, or anything similar, the 60 degree will give you the best chance at getting this done.

-Some golfers, like Phil Mickelson, will take a 60 degree wedge, open the face, and attempt to hit a flop shot.
+Some golfers, like Phil Mickelson, will take this wedge, open the face, and attempt to hit a flop shot.
 These are incredibly high shots that land and stop in the same place.

 Other Clubs Commonly Used to Replace a Lob Wedge